PLhery/node-twitter-api-v2/doc/streaming.md

 ## <a name='SpecificAPIv1.1implementations'></a>Specific API v1.1 implementations

-API v1.1 streaming-related endpoints works only with classic OAuth1.0a authentification.
+API v1.1 streaming-related endpoints works only with classic OAuth 1.0a authentification.

 ### <a name='Filterendpoint'></a>Filter endpoint